segunak/bsmp-charlotte/_announcements/week-4.md

 ## Thursday 8/1

-This will be the last day of the program, running from **10 AM - 3 PM in-person at the Microsoft Charlotte office.
-Dress business casual**.
-We'll have a photographer on site to take professional headshot photos of all students.
-After that, we'll have our final group coding challenge (with the winning team receiving prizes), some review of how you can stay connected with Microsoft, and a final fun activity to send things off.
+This will be the last day of the program, running from  10 AM - 3 PM in-person at the Microsoft Charlotte Office - [8050 Microsoft Way, Charlotte, NC 28273](https://maps.app.goo.gl/pY9B8E3K2aurFx6L8){: target="_blank"}.
+We'll have our final group coding challenge (with the winning team receiving prizes), some review of how you can stay connected with Microsoft, and a final fun activity to send things off.